GrinonBarrett/Taksidos/Core Rules/Creatures/Cordogobil.md

 #### Gaining a Cordogobil Servile

-By casting the Animate spell on a ripe cordo, an invoker can create their own cordogobil servile.
+By casting the Animate spell on a ripe cordo, an invoker can create their own cordogobil lesser servile.
 When created this way, it is treated as having a single hitpoint.

 **Dominion Benefits**: The cordogobil gains the benefit as appropriate to your domain.
 * **Chosen Spirit**.
 Anytime the cordogobil's unarmed attack would qualify to damage armor, it applies the effect of a necrotic critical hit.
 Alternatively, it may simply treat any unarmed attack as a *magical* necrotic attack.
 * **The Earth**.
 The cordogobil cannot be knocked back by magical means.
 * **The Flame**.
 The cordogobil gains a bonus to defense against cold attacks equal to your heroism.
 * **The Grave**.
 Anytime its spines would qualify to damage armor, the foe is subject to a toxic attack.
 * **The Light**.
-When cordogobil dies, you may have it explode in a *magical* flash of light.
+When the cordogobil dies, you may have it explode in a *magical* flash of light.
+This produces bright light out a number of yards equal to your heroism and can inflict a radiant attack against any creatures within that area you choose.
 * **Nobility**.
 The cordogobil gains a bonus to all saves against magical effects equal to your heroism.
 * **The Sea**.
 The cordogobil gains the ability to float along the surface of any liquid which does not overtly damage it.
 It gains a swim speed of 3 yards.
 * **The Sky**.
 It learns the Bounding, Landing, and Wisp Away spells.
 It can cast them as wyrdings.